DETAILED ACTION

 Therefore, the rejections are maintained.

-Regarding the prior art rejections, Applicant's arguments with respect to the claims have been considered but are moot because the arguments do not apply to the references being used in the current rejection of the limitations.
+Regarding the prior art rejections, Applicant's arguments with respect to most of the claims have been considered but are moot because the arguments do not apply to the references being used in the current rejection of the limitations.

 Conclusion